m-shao/outfit-social-app/Documentation.md

 -   Wind Speed - how strong the wind will be - advise users to wear appropriate clothing or accessories like a hat or scarf to protect them from the wind.
 -   Sunrise and Sunset - how long day will be - advise users to wear appropriate clothing for the time of day.
 -   Weathercode - general weather conditions - advise users to wear appropriate clothing for the weather (e.g., sunny, cloudy, rainy, etc.).
-Auth is done with [Auth0](https://auth0.com/docs).
-The primary function of Auth0 is not to store user information such as a user biography, as Firestore does, but only to authenticate a user.
-It does however carry extra data (depending on the signup method), such as profile picture, name, IP adress, last login, and [more](https://auth0.com/docs/api/authentication#user-profile).

 ## Data
 Data management is done with Firebase, through collections.